krassowski/jupyter-ai-claude-code/README.md

 pixi run start
 ```

-This will start JupyterLab with the Jupyter AI extension and this package available.
+This will start JupyterLab with the Jupyter AI extension and Claude Code persona available.

+### Using Claude Code Persona

+1. Open JupyterLab
+2. Open the Jupyter AI chat panel
+3. Select "Claude" persona
+4. Interact with Claude Code's development tools

 ### Build the Package